What is leukodystrophy?

 Leukodystrophy is not a single disorder.
-The term refers to a group of rare, primarily inherited neurological disorders known as the leukodystrophies that result from the abnormal production, processing, or development of myelin and other components of central nervous system (CNS) white matter, such as cells called oligodendrocytes and astrocytes.
-All leukodystrophies are the result of genetic defects (mutations).
-Some forms are present at birth, while others may not produce symptoms until a child becomes a toddler.
-A few mostly affects adults.
-More than 50 different leukodystrophies have been identified, among them:
+It is a group of rare, primarily inherited neurological disorders known as the leukodystrophies that result from the abnormal production, processing, or development of myelin and other components of CNS white matter, such as the cells called oligodendrocytes and astrocytes.
+Oligodendrocytes and astrocytes belong to a group of cells called glial cells which surround, support, and insulate nerve cells.

-Symptoms vary according to the specific type and may be difficult to recognize in the early stages of the disorder.
+Symptoms of leukodystrophy vary according to the specific type and may be difficult to recognize in the early stages of the disorder.
 Each type of leukodystrophy affects myelin differently and in different parts of the CNS, leading to a range of symptoms.

 - muscle tone

 - bladder issues

 - developmental delay